chaincodelabs/seminars/bitcoin-protocol-development/p2p/README.md

 # P2P

-*Note that this section depends on reviewing the network propagation resources of the mining and network propagation study group.
+*Note that this section depends on reviewing the network propagation resources of the mining and network propagation seminar.
 If you are doing these out of order, please take a look at that section first.*

 ## Reading